-The Company's loan to the joint venture (\$1,000 USD) is denominated in US dollars and accordingly the unrealized changes in foreign exchange relate to fluctuation in the USD exchange rate.
+The Company's loan to the joint venture (\$1,000.0 USD) is denominated in US dollars and accordingly the unrealized changes in foreign exchange relate to fluctuation in the USD exchange rate.

-The Company's share of loss on investment in joint venture for the year ended December 31, 2019, was \$392.7.
-Expenses incurred in the joint venture related to preproduction costs and sales and marketing related to the launch of Bhang-branded chocolates.
+The Company's share of income on investment in joint venture for the three and six months ended June 30, 2020, was \$89.0 and \$138.8.
+The income in the joint venture is comprised of the license fee paid by the Company to the joint venture on the sale of Bhang licensed chocolates sold during the period, net of administrative and sales and marketing expenses related to the launch of Bhang-branded chocolates.